stefonarch/LXQt-Wayland-files/README.md

 # Wayland Implementations for the LXQt Desktop

 > Files and dotfiles for a LXQt Wayland session.
-LXQt hasn't implemented yet wayland protocols but many components are full or partially working on wayland natively.
+LXQt hasn't implemented yet wayland protocols (waiting `layer-shell-qt` to improve) but many components are full or partially working on wayland natively.
 Work in progress.

+### Content

 * `/usr/bin/startlxqt<compositor>` : ENV variables, import settings, start compositor
 * `/usr/share/wayland-session/<compositor>_lxqt.desktop` : Entry in SDDM
-* `swaybg` : background image
-* `swayidle; swaylock` : idle settings, lock screen
-* `yatbfw` : taskbar, clock, quicklaunch
-* `waybar` : notification area, cpu/ram/temp monitor, keyboard layout display
-* `lxqt-wlogout` : Close session, see [lxqt-wlogout](https://github.com/stefonarch/lxqt-wlogout)
-* `wmctrl` and `wtype` : for some keybindings -especially open applications menu in `lxqt-panel`
-* `wdisplay`: Screen management GUI, see [wdisplay](https://github.com/artizirk/wdisplays)
 * `scripts` and `autostart`: some tools  for autostart and else
 * `lxqt-wayland`: settings for compositors